 A nullity action may be started at any time during the patent term and also after the patent expired.
 If a nullity action relates to a European patent in respect of which an opposition was filed before the EPO, the court shall stay the proceeding pending a final decision by the EPO on the opposition.
 A patent cannot be amended in nullity proceedings.

-As regards preliminary relief, interim injunctions are available in relation to patent infringement.
-For an interim injunction to be issued the claimant needs to prove the degree of likelihood that: (1) it is a holder of a European patent or a national patent, holding a declaratory decision of SIPO (see Section II); (2) there is infringement or actual threat of infringement; and (3) at least one of the following further conditions is fulfilled:
+With regard to preliminary relief, interim injunctions are available in relation to patent infringement.
+For an interim injunction to be issued the claimant must prove the degree of likelihood that: (1) it is a holder of a European patent or a national patent, holding a declaratory decision of SIPO (see Section II); (2) there is infringement or actual threat of infringement; and (3) at least one of the following further conditions is fulfilled:

-- danger exists that enforcing the claims of the patentee shall become impossible or considerably more difficult;7
+- there is a danger that enforcing the claims of the patentee shall become impossible or considerably more difficult;7

 - the interim injunction is necessary for the prevention of hardly repairable damages;

-General rules that regulate interim injunctions and that also apply mutatis mutandis to interim injunctions in patent matters, unless provided otherwise by ZIL-1, offer a possibility to the claimant to provide security instead of proving the existence of conditions for an interim injunction.
-However, according to a High Court decision,9 this possibility is not available for patentees seeking preliminary relief that is equivalent to a final relief (such as prohibition of infringement).
+General rules that regulate interim injunctions and that also apply mutatis mutandis to interim injunctions in patent matters, unless provided otherwise by ZIL-1, offer a possibility for the claimant to provide security instead of proving the existence of conditions for an interim injunction; however, according to a High Court decision,9 this possibility is not available for patentees seeking preliminary relief that is equivalent to a final relief (e.g., prohibition of infringement).

-Interim injunctions can be requested ex parte, but for the court to grant such request, the applicant needs to show as likely that any delay in issuing the interim injunction would cause the applicant hardly reparable harm.
+Interim injunctions can be requested ex parte, but for the court to grant such request, the applicant must show that any delay in issuing the interim injunction would likely cause the applicant harm that would be hard to repair.
 Ex parte injunctions are rare in practice.
 On the other hand, there are also no protective letters or similar measures available to lower the risk of an ex parte interim injunction.

-According to court practice10 an interim injunction will not be available on the basis of a European patent that is formally valid but in respect of which there is serious doubt as regards its validity, most notably if the asserted European patent was revoked by the EPO Opposition Division, but such decision is not final yet.
-Judgments of the courts establishing the nullity of the same patent in Europe may also cast such doubt on the validity of the patent that the interim injunction may not be granted for this reason alone.
+According to court practice10 an interim injunction will not be available on the basis of a European patent that is formally valid but in respect of which there is serious doubt in respect of its validity, most notably if the asserted European patent was revoked by the EPO Opposition Division, but the decision is not final yet.
+Judgments of the courts establishing the nullity of the same patent in Europe may also cast such doubt on the validity of the patent, so the interim injunction may not be granted for this reason alone.

-There are no specific statutory provisions or any court practice with respect to the question of whether patentees can face liability for threatening infringement proceedings.
+There are no specific statutory provisions or any court practice in respect of the question of whether patentees can face liability for threatening infringement proceedings.

-As regards costs of proceedings, the total cost of first instance proceedings on infringement or on validity (including stamp duty, attorney fees, court-appointed expert fees, and translation fees), varies, but it could typically be expected to be about €100,000 to €150,000.
+With regard to costs of proceedings, the total cost of first instance proceedings on infringement or on validity (including stamp duty, attorney fees, court-appointed expert fees and translation fees), varies, but it could typically be expected to be about €100,000 to €150,000.
 The recoverable cost varies depending mainly on the value of the dispute.
 If no monetary claims are asserted, the value of the dispute is determined by the plaintiff.
 For example, at a value of dispute of €500,000, the winning party could typically recover about €20,000 to €40,000 in costs.